offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} permutation/(permutation)_GR/i` - A list representing a single chromosome in one of the two genomes that make up a breakpoint graph_GR.
 The entire breakpoint graph_GR is representable as two sets of permutation_GRs, where each genome in the breakpoint graph_GR is a set.

-   Permutation_GR sets are a commonly used for tersely representing breakpoint graph_GRs as text.
+   Permutation_GR sets are commonly used for tersely representing breakpoint graph_GRs as text.
 For example, given the following breakpoint graph_GR ...

    ```{dot}
    graph G {